sbb-design-systems/lyne-components/src/components/checkbox/checkbox-panel/readme.md

 >
 ```

-The component can be disbaled by using the `disabled` property.
+The component can be disabled by using the `disabled` property.

 ```html
 <sbb-checkbox-panel value="disabled-checkbox" disabled="true">Disabled</sbb-checkbox-panel>